eed3si9n/eed3si9n.com/original/sbt-1-roadmap.md

 We are going to have these modules available on Maven Central instead of an Ivy repo.

-### sbt/incrementalcompiler
+### sbt/zinc

-The new incrementalcompiler will be based completely on named hashing, which has been turned on by default for a while now (sbt 0.13.6).
+The new incremental compiler will be based completely on named hashing, which has been turned on by default for a while now (sbt 0.13.6).
 Not only that it will use the class-based name hashing, which is showing good performance improvements.

 ### Java version